Windsor knot: History and adoption

 The knot is named after the Duke of Windsor.
 He is sometimes credited with its invention alongside his London shirtmaker.
 It is however the case that the Duke achieved the wide knot that was his signature by wearing ties of thicker cloth that produced a wider knot from the conventional four-in-hand, and hence the Windsor knot was likely invented to emulate the Duke's wide knots using ties of normal thickness.

-The Windsor knot is the only tie knot that is to be used by all personnel in the Royal Air Force and the Royal Air Force Cadets (ATC and CCF(RAF)) in the UK when wearing their black tie while in uniform.
+The Windsor knot is the only tie knot that is to be used by all personnel in the Royal Air Force and the Royal Air Force Air Cadets (comprising the ATC and CCF(RAF)) in the UK when wearing their black tie while in uniform.
+It is also the only accepted knot for the SD tie of the RAAF and AAFC in Australia.
 However, it is often frowned upon in other Armed Services or Regiments of the British Forces through its association with the Duke, who as King Edward VIII famously abdicated in order to marry American divorcee Wallis Simpson.

 The Windsor and four-in-hand knots are authorized for use by all services of the Canadian Forces.

+The Windsor is notably favored by many United States politicians, such as Donald Trump.